Fresh vs. Frozen donor eggs: Why use a cryobank?

 Frozen eggs are usually sold in a cohort of six to eight eggs and come with a guarantee of having at least one good quality blastocyst for day five transfer.
 Frozen egg cycles from Cryos average a 45% blastocyst formation rate, meaning the average cycle produces two or more blastocysts.
 Fresh eggs are never guaranteed to become blastocysts.

-At Cryos we offer both ID Release and Non-ID Release frozen donor eggs.
+At Cryos we offer both ID Release and Non-ID Release donors.
 The cost of IVF using a cohort of six or more, makes the use of frozen eggs the more affordable option.

 To view pricing and all donor profiles visit the free donor search.